Ukraine: Everything you need to know about how we got here

 (CNN)It began as a dispute over a trade agreement, but it mushroomed into the bloodiest conflict in Europe since the wars over the former Yugoslavia in the early 1990s.

 After Russia annexed Crimea in 2014 following tensions with its neighbor, world leaders managed to install a shaky peace deal in 2015.
-But violence continues in the conflict zone in eastern Ukraine -- and 2016 has seen an increase in casualties.
+But violence continues in the conflict zone in eastern Ukraine -- 2016 saw an increase in casualties and 2017 has kicked off with a flareup of fighting.

 So how did this dispute begin and how did it then erupt in to civil war?
 CNN examines the evolution of the Ukraine crisis.